botaoye/OSTrack/README.md

 ### :star2: Fast Training
 OSTrack-256 can be trained in ~24 hours with 4*V100 (16GB of memory per GPU), which is much faster than recent SOTA transformer-based trackers.
 The fast training speed comes from:

-1. While previous Siamese-stype trackers required separate feeding of the template and search region into the backbone at each iteration of training, OSTrack directly combines the template and search region.
+1. While previous Siamese-style trackers required separate feeding of the template and search region into the backbone at each iteration of training, OSTrack directly combines the template and search region.
 The tight and highly parallelized structure results in improved training and inference speed.

-2. The proposed early candidate elimination (ECE) module significantly reduce memory and time consumption.
+2. The proposed early candidate elimination (ECE) module significantly reduces memory and time consumption.

-3. Pretrained Transformer weights enables faster convergence.
+3. Pretrained Transformer weights enable faster convergence.

 ### :star2: Good performance-speed trade-off